KahoMorii/KahoMorii.github.io/_pages/about.md

 ---
 permalink: /
-title: "Kaho Morii"
+title: "Profile"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am a PhD student at the University of Tokyo, Japan.
+Welcome to Kaho Morii's website!
+I am a PhD student studying astronomy at the University of Tokyo, Japan.
 <br>
-My research interest is how stars form, especially about high-mass stars.
+My research interest is star formation, especially about high-mass stars.
 Using the radio interferometer such as ALMA, I'm studying the initial phase of high-mass star formation in infrared dark clouds (IRDCs).

 ## Affiliation: